Overview of LeanStart

 All applications for funding should be discussed with your Enterprise Ireland Adviser prior to submission.

 You can apply via the Enterprise Ireland Online Application System.

 Prior to applying you must do the following:

 If the company has already initiated a Lean Start assignment before submitting an application to Enterprise Ireland, the application and associated expenditure will not be accepted.

-A Directory of consultants/trainers interested in undertaking assignments under this initiative is maintained by Enterprise Ireland.
-The directory holds a profile provided by each consultant/trainer on their expertise and experience with Lean projects.
-A company may select a consultant/trainer from this directory, or it may select a consultant/trainer who is not.
-In either case, before the company applies for funding, sufficient information must be provided to Enterprise Ireland to demonstrate that the proposed consultant/trainer is qualified to carry out the proposed work and has previously carried out similar assignments satisfactorily.
+A Directory of Lean and Specialist Service Providers interested in undertaking assignments under this initiative is maintained by Enterprise Ireland.
+The directory holds a profile provided by each service provider on their expertise and experience with Lean projects.
+A company may select a service provider from this directory, or it may select a service provider who is not.
+In either case, before the company applies for funding, sufficient information must be provided to Enterprise Ireland to demonstrate that the proposed service provider is qualified to carry out the proposed work and has previously carried out similar assignments satisfactorily.
 Please ensure you carefully read the Directory and the Guidelines for Use of Directory prior to selecting from the list of service providers.

-Enterprise Ireland does not give any warranty, either express or implied, as to the qualifications or suitability of any of the persons on the list of consultants/trainers and Enterprise Ireland will not be liable for any loss and/or damage caused by a company’s decision to retain the services of such a consultant/trainer.
+Enterprise Ireland does not give any warranty, either express or implied, as to the qualifications or suitability of any of the persons on the list of service providers and Enterprise Ireland will not be liable for any loss and/or damage caused by a company’s decision to retain the services of such a service provider.

 For more information, please contact your Enterprise Ireland Adviser.
 If you are not a client, please contact your nearest Enterprise Ireland Regional Office.

 For general enquiries about the Lean Business Offer, contact